 - It is a potentially life-threatening viral infection that affects the liver.

-- The danger of hepatitis B is that an acute infection can become chronic and lead to a wide spectrum of liver disease, including cirrhosis and liver cancer.
+- The danger of this condition is that an acute infection can become chronic and lead to a wide spectrum of liver disease, including cirrhosis and liver cancer.

 - Most people don’t experience any hepatitis B symptoms.
 But some may notice nausea, vomiting, extreme fatigue, stomach pain, loss of appetite, jaundice, dark urine, muscle soreness and light-colored stools.